 Although discussing prenuptial agreements can be difficult, it is important for couples to have an open dialogue about their current finances and financial goals so that both parties are clear about their partner’s expectations for the future.
 We suggest that you do not request or demand a prenuptial agreement, but instead propose that you and your partner learn more about what prenuptial agreements are and what they aren’t.
 A prenuptial agreement may remove the anxiety of financial uncertainty from your marriage or civil union, and, in an unfortunate circumstance, will protect you and your spouse.

-We are happy to speak to couples about prenuptial agreements and explain them in more detail.
+We are happy to speak to couples about prenuptial agreements in civil unions and explain them in more detail.
 We encourage you to contact us for more information.